Back to school anxiety is a normal feeling, given what

 Find out the basic information about the next academic year.
 For example :

-Let your child know if at any time they are worried or feeling isolated that they can always come and speak to you at any time.
+Let your child know that back to school anxiety is normal and if at any time they are worried or feeling isolated that they can always come and speak to you.

 Most importantly let your children know that it is normal to feel worried.

-Be prepared to listen to your child’s concern.
+Be prepared to listen to your child’s concerns.

 Be specific when asking your child what they are worried about.
 It could be :